cagov/hub.innovation.ca.gov/docs/pages/content-design/principles/be-concise.md

   </div>
 </div>

-Plainlanguage.gov has more tips for [writing concise content](https://www.plainlanguage.gov/guidelines/concise/).
+The federal government has more [tips for making writing short and simple](https://digital.gov/guides/plain-language/principles/short-simple).
 You can also see examples of how to improve government writing.

 <div class="leftright-nav-container">
     <div class="left-nav"><a class="internal-link" href="/content-design/principles/build-accessibility-from-start/">Build in accessibility from the start</a></div>